liviobue/ml2_project/README.md

 The application includes an evaluation feature to compare AI-generated descriptions with human-written descriptions using cosine similarity of word embeddings.

-Human Description Input: Users can input a human-written description of the video.
+- Human Description Input: Users can input a human-written description of the video.
-AI Description: The AI-generated description is taken from the first content element of the messages array.
+- AI Description: The AI-generated description is taken from the first content element of the messages array.

 Similarity Calculation: The cosine similarity between the human and AI descriptions is calculated using TF-IDF vectors.

-Visualization: The similarity score is displayed and plotted to show the distribution of similarity.
-Few-Shot Prompting
+### Few-Shot Prompting
 Few-shot prompting is used to improve the accuracy and relevance of the AI's responses.
 By incorporating examples of correct responses from past interactions, the AI learns to generate better responses.

 ### Example